-One of my favorite cities in the country and one that I have called home for nearly four years now.
+One of my favorite cities in the country and one that I called home for nearly four years.
 But is Mexico City one of the safest cities in Mexico?

 I suppose it depends on where in the city you choose to live or visit.

-It’s kind of like New York.
+It’s kind of like New York, or LA, or Chicago.
 There are neighborhoods where you don’t want to go.
 Similarly, there are places that, especially after dark, you probably don’t want to find yourself alone.